Paul Petersen: Singing

 With the fame he achieved on The Donna Reed Show, Petersen received recording offers and had hit record singles with the songs "She Can't Find Her Keys" (also introduced on The Donna Reed Show), "Amy", and "Lollipops and Roses".
 In 1962, the sentimental teen pop song "My Dad" was performed on The Donna Reed Show with Petersen singing the tune to his on-screen father, actor Carl Betz.
 Released as a single in the same year, it reached number six on the Billboard Hot 100 chart.
 He also recorded for Motown/Tamla throughout the 1960s releasing such singles as "Chained" and "A Little Bit For Sandy".

 Writing

-After his years as a child actor, Petersen attended university and obtained a degree in literature.
+After his years as a child actor, Petersen attended college.
 He went on to write 16 adventure novels.
 Petersen's authorship began after he met David Oliphant, a New York City publisher visiting Los Angeles.
 His first novel concerned car racing.
 Thereafter, he created a Matt Helm-type hero, Eric Saveman, also known as "The Smuggler".
 In one year, Pocket Books published eight of his Smuggler novels, earning $75,000 for Peterson.
 In 1977, Petersen's autobiography entitled Walt, Mickey and Me: Confessions of the First Ex-Mouseketeer was published.